 What skills are correlated with financial success in the real estate appraisal industry?
 In a recent survey, we asked appraisers to self-evaluate their expertise across categories as expert, growing, novice or failing.
 Then we took a look at their earnings across those categories.
 We found that top earners in appraisal excel in a few key areas.

-Here are five things that high-earning appraisers tend to be really good at:
+Here are three things that high-earning appraisers tend to be really good at:

 1. Managing business expenses

 Be sure to take care of your bottom line.
-Appraisers who consistently manage their business expenses earn more than three times the income of those who struggle in maintaining their expenses.
+Appraisers who consistently manage their business expenses earn approximately $35,000 more per year than those who struggle to maintain their expenses.

 2. Managing time

-Appraisers who excel at time management earn $51,769 more per year than appraisers who lack discipline in time management.
+Appraisers who excel at time management earn approximately $14,000 more per year than appraisers who lack discipline in this area.
 With so many priorities hitting your inbox each day, it’s crucial to rely on time-saving tools and resources.

 Top earners in the industry consistently obtain new clients and are pros at soliciting business.
-Appraisers who are experts at finding new clientele earn over $51,000 more per year than appraisers who fail in this area.
+Appraisers who are experts at finding new clientele earn over $47,000 more per year than appraisers who fail at obtaining new clients.